Skip to content

 Apply online for a Drainage Connection permit

-Once your application has been received, Council will inspect the site.
-Council will issue the permit within 3 working days.
+Once your application has been received the permit will be issued within 3 full business days.

 If your application is not successful, you will be advised in writing by Council.